Cheetahs (rugby union): Strip

-Franchise history
+History

 Prior to South Africa entering franchises into the then Super 12, the domestic Currie Cup sides competed instead.
 The Free State Cheetahs, one of the sides that make up the current Central Cheetahs, competed in one Super 12 season in 1997.
 The Free State played 11 matches, winning 5 and losing 6.
 They placed 7th on the end of season standings.

 Proposals by the Central Union franchise and the SEC (Southern and Eastern Cape) franchise were studied for the allocation of a fifth Super Rugby team licence.
 The Central Union emphasized points to the SARU such as that the region is second only to the Western Province in terms of producing players for the national side.
 The Central Union noted that they have a strong and stable fanbase that would be able to meet financial and administrative responsibilities and demands of a Super 14 rugby side.

 In mid April 2005, the South African Rugby Union announced that the Central Unions franchise would be its fifth team for the expanded Super 14 competition that would begin in 2006.
 They were awarded the franchise ahead of the Southern and Eastern Cape (see Southern Spears).
 In the pre-season of their entrance to the new look Super 14 competition, the Cheetahs played both of the other new franchises, new Australian team; the Western Force and 2007 fellow South African team, the Southern Spears.
 The Cheetahs proved to be the strongest out of the new sides, demolishing the Spears 48 to nil and soundly defeating the Force in Perth.